Chebotarev Sets: The classical case

 Note that it is important that $r/\phi(q)<1$, since if we take $P$ to be the set of all primes then it {\it can} be realized, in many ways, as a union of primes in residue classes by taking all residue classes mod $q$, for any positive integer $q$.
 The reason the proof fails in this case is that $P(x)-\pi(x)$ is then identically zero (and hence continuous), giving a mean square for $P(x)-\pi(x)$, and more precisely, of~\eqref{eq:main mean square d}, which is always zero.
-The positivity of the rhs of that equation requires there to be at least one non-zero term appearing on the rhs.
-However, from the formula analogous to~\eqref{eq:c_chi}, all the $c_\chi$ and hence $\alpha_\rho$ are 0, and similarly for the term $r/\phi(q)-\kappa$ which then equals $0$.
+The positivity of the right hand side of that equation requires there to be at least one non-zero term appearing on the right hand side.
+However, from~\eqref{eq:c_chi}, all the $c_\chi$ and hence $\alpha_\rho$ are 0, and similarly for the term $r/\phi(q)-\kappa$ which then equals $0$.